How does bankruptcy affect your credit?

 How long does bankruptcy stay on your credit?

 Filing for bankruptcy can stay on your credit report for many years.
 After filing Chapter 7, you can expect it to show on your credit report for about 10 years, whereas Chapter 13 tends to stay on your credit report for approximately seven years.

 The good news is that you can build better credit from a poor credit score and also during bankruptcy proceedings.
 Building better credit takes time when you’re using best practices and starting from a low point.
 If you decide to file, you can work toward building better credit habits during proceedings and while the filing appears on your credit report.
 Luckily, there are many ways to do it so you can find a path that suits your situation.

 Here are some credit-building techniques to help you on the road to better credit.
 You can improve your credit habits on your own and with helpful resources like Chase Credit Journey®.
 Here are some proven methods to consider whenever you’re ready to build better credit.

 - Make timely payments.
 Payments that are on schedule and consistent can help build a positive credit history which feeds into your credit report.

 - Check your credit score.
 With Chase Credit Journey®, you can check your credit score for free (and without affecting it), get notifications for changes in your credit report, and receive monthly activity summaries.

 - Find a co-signer.
-If you can find a willing co-signer with strong credit, they may be able to help you secure loan.
+If you can find a willing co-signer with strong credit, they may be able to help you secure a loan.
 Consistently repaying this loan could give you the chance to establish good credit habits while helping boost your score over time.
 Always check that your issuer accepts co-signing as an option, many major issuers do not offer this option.